isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/business-travel.md

       -	Hence we are piloting a  business travel pass for senior executives in Singapore with regional or international roles who need to travel regularly for business.
 We are doing this in a gradual and calibrated manner to manage our public health situation carefully.

-            - Travellers on this pass will be required to abide by a strict controlled itinerary when they travel overseas for work.o	Upon return, travellers will undergo an on-arrival COVID-19 PCR test in lieu of the Stay-Home Notice (SHN) and are required to be isolated in a single location until they obtain a negative result for their on-arrival test.
+            - Travellers on this pass will be required to abide by a strict controlled itinerary when they travel overseas for work.

+            Upon return, travellers will undergo an on-arrival COVID-19 PCR test in lieu of the Stay-Home Notice (SHN) and are required to be isolated in a single location until they obtain a negative result for their on-arrival test.

             - As an added precautionary measure, travellers on this scheme are required to undergo COVID-19 PCR tests on Day, Day 7 and Day 14 of their return.
 An additional Serology test will also be required on Day 3.